 3D model creation is one of the most popular CG services used in architecture, interior and product design, as well as the automotive and gaming industries.

-As for manufacturers, professional 3D modeling provides plenty of opportunities for their business.
+As for manufacturers, a professional 3D modeling company provides plenty of opportunities for their business.
 It delivers fast and convenient prototyping, quality motion solutions, as well as top-notch 3D renderings for various purposes — catalogs, listings, online and offline ads, social media, etc. To be honest, today no marketing campaign could happen without jaw-dropping renderings and top-quality 3D models.
 Indeed, modern problems require modern solutions!

 The 3D visualization market is full of offers from both freelancers and CG studios.
 But all contractors name different prices.
 To truly understand the situation and make the right choice, marketers and manufacturers first need to understand how 3D model creation happens.
 After getting a bit deeper into the subject, they will be able to understand what they pay for in terms of creating 3D models — and then, choose the best contractor.
 So here we go, the 5 main stages of creating a 3D model.